-Recruiters are Specialists.
+Recruiters are specialists.
 Most retained executive search consultants have very specific niches.
-They know lots about the industries, job functions, and employers in their space… and probably not much about other industries.
-So when reaching out to recruiters, do you homework and find out what types of positions they recruit for and make sure your interests and skills fit with these.
+They know lots about the industries, job functions, and employers in their space – and probably not much about other industries.
+So when reaching out to recruiters, do your homework and find out what types of positions they recruit for and make sure your interests and skills fit with these.
 If you approach a recruiter who recruits for IT, and you are looking for a Business Development role, they will probably not respond to you.

-Their Priorities are Different From Yours.
-You want a job…they have jobs…perfect match, right?
+Their priorities are different from yours.
+You want a job – they have jobs – a perfect match, right?
 Not necessarily!
 Recruiters work for (and are therefore loyal to) their clients, the hiring companies.
 They have no vested interest in any particular candidate.

-Can They Find You?
+Can they find you?
 If you’re not visible in your industry, not easily found online, don’t work for a prominent company, or don’t have a decent network, recruiters may never find you.
-Start by posting a well-written, keyword-rich, accomplishment-loaded profile to LinkedIn – a favorite resource for recruiters!
+Start by posting a well-written, keyword-rich, accomplishment-loaded profile to LinkedIn – a favourite resource for recruiters!

 Establish interest before sending your résumé.
 A quick phone call or email to determine if there’s a common interest is a great way to launch a relationship with a recruiter in your space.
 Then, assuming mutual interest, forward your resume.